vprosekov/LogitechMacrosHelper/README.md

 # What can it  do?
-  - Convert *.amc mouse movement and delays to lua code
+  - Convert part of .amc script with only mouse movement and delays to lua code
   - convert lua code from one sensitivity to another

 # What I learnt?